 Coming Home to Oneself

-Alonetude is not a destination reached once and for all.
-It is a relationship developed over time.
+Alonetude is a relationship developed over time rather than a destination reached once.
 It allows a person to move through the world without constant self-abandonment, to be with others without depletion, and to return to oneself as a place of steadiness.

 As I continue to write and research in this area, I find myself returning to a simple question that now guides much of my work:

-What if home is not only a place we return to, but a relationship we learn to inhabit within ourselves?
+What if home is a relationship we learn to inhabit within ourselves?

 References